openlookeng/hetu-core/hetu-docs/en/rest/query.md

 - GET /v1/query

-This service returns information and statistics about queries that are executed on a openLooKeng coordinator currently.
+This service returns information and statistics about queries that are currently executed on a openLooKeng coordinator.

 When you point a web browser at a openLooKeng coordinate, you can find a rendered version of the output from this service which displays recent queries that have executed on a openLooKeng installation.